 For that reason, I recommended that you first send a brief, polite email to CenturyLink’s executives.
 I list their names, numbers and email addresses on my consumer advocacy website.

-In a situation like this, where there’s a difference between what a company is required to do and what it probably should do, a little gentle pressure works best.
+This is not the first CenturyLink problem we’ve had.
+A little gentle pressure works best in a situation like this.
 You mentioned that you were working with me when you contacted CenturyLink, and as a gesture of goodwill, it canceled your account without charging the $200 fee.